 Outside of Concordia, Matthew is active in politics, focusing on issue advocacy and the establishment of a mentoring platform for young professionals interested in political involvement.
 His motivations, both personally and professionally, are in response to issues such as economic opportunity, counter extremism, and entrepreneurship.
-Matthew is currently an Advisory Council Member of the Millennium Leadership Program at the Atlantic Council and sits on the U.S. Department of State’s Advisory Committee on Public-Private Partnerships (SAP3).
+Matthew is a Senior Advisor to Rubicon Global.
+He is currently a Term Member of the Council on Foreign Relations, and sits on the U.S. Department of State’s Advisory Committee on Public-Private Partnerships (SAP3).
+Matthew is also an Advisory Council Member of the Millennium Leadership Program at the Atlantic Council.
 Additionally, he is an Air Mobility Command Civic Leader with the United States Air Force and sits on the board of the Seleni Institute.
-He is also a Contributor to La República.

 Matthew holds a bachelor’s degree from Georgetown University.